 And that gets us into one of the trickiest territories of the novel—Johnny's killing of Bob.
 Since the story is told from Pony's point of view, we never get the full details of the killing.
-All we know is that when Johnny stabbed Bob, Steve stopped trying to drown Pony in the fountain.
+All we know is that when Johnny stabbed Bob, David stopped trying to drown Pony in the fountain.
 Johnny saved Pony's life.
 But how do you feel about this?
 Did Johnny do the right thing?
 Did he have other options?
 Did he act in self-defense?
-Do you think Johnny would have or should have been punished for killing Bob, if Johnny had lived?
-Why or why not?

 Just before he dies, Johnny tells Pony to "Stay gold" (10.119).
 At the time, Pony has no idea what he's talking about.
 Astute readers will remember the Robert Frost poem, "Nothing Gold Can Stay," that Pony recited when he and Johnny watched the sun rise on top of Jay Mountain.